Wind instruments (main instrument)

-Study to become a wind instrument professional under the guidance of the best possible teachers and network with both current and future top musicians.
+Study to become a wind instrument professional under the guidance of the best possible teachers and build your network with top musicians.

 Why study here?

-Come and study at one of the best performing arts universities of the world.
+Study at one of the best performing arts universities in the world.
 You will get a wonderful opportunity to play in a symphony orchestra from the very first year of your studies.
-The Orchestra Academy of the Helsinki Music Centre and the close-knit cooperation between professional orchestras allow you to collect hands-on work experience.
-You will get to network with current and future top musicians already as a student.
+The Orchestra Academy of the Helsinki Music Centre and the close-knit cooperation between professional orchestras allow you to gain work experience.
+You will get to network with top current and future musicians already as a student.

 Content and objective of the programme

-You can choose flute, oboe, clarinet, bassoon, saxophone, French horn, trumpet, trombone, baritone horn or tuba as your major subject.
+You can choose any of the following as your major subject: flute, oboe, clarinet, bassoon, saxophone, French horn, trumpet, trombone, bass trombone, baritone horn or tuba.

 Graduates from the Sibelius Academy know the essential repertoire, styles, techniques, and interpretations of their respective instrument as well as the key orchestra repertoire of Western art music.
-They work as soloists or a versatile chamber and orchestra musicians and have acquired at least the basic pedagogical competence.
+They work as both soloists or as versatile chamber and orchestra musicians and have acquired at least basic pedagogical competence.

 Bachelor’s studies

-During the three-year bachelor’s studies, you will study chamber music, music perception, music history, pedagogy and languages, and you will also be able to include optional and minor studies in your schedule.
-Performance and audition coaching and general training in skills needed as a professional are part of the studies in the programme.
+During the three-year bachelor’s studies, you will study orchestral and ensemble performance, chamber music, structural awareness of music, music history, pedagogy and languages.
+You can also include optional and elective studies in your schedule.
+Performance and audition coaching and general training in career skills are part of your studies.
+The health of a musician is part of your study plan from the beginning.

 Master’s studies

-During the 2.5-year master’s studies, you will deepen your competence in your major subject, but you may also choose optional studies in e.g. orchestral performance, chamber music, contemporary music, early music instruments and performance practice.
+During the 2.5-year master’s studies, you will deepen your competence in your major subject.
+You may also choose optional studies in, e.g., orchestral performance, chamber music, contemporary music, early music instruments and performance practice.
+You may also deepen your knowledge in pedagogics.

-You can also choose courses organised by the other two academies of the University and complete so-called joint studies that are available for all students.
+You can also choose courses organised by the two other Uniarts Helsinki academies and complete joint studies that are available for all students.

 Teachers

 Our teachers are some of the best experts in their respective fields.
-In addition to the permanent teaching staff, the programme welcomes international top experts as guests on a regular basis.
+In addition to the permanent teaching staff, the programme welcomes top international professionals as guests on a regular basis.
+You can search for teachers by instrument from the link below.

 Doctoral studies

-It is possible to complete a licentiate and a doctoral degree at the University as a third-cycle degree.
-After graduating with a master’s degree, you will have the option to apply for doctoral studies in music and specialise in research-oriented, artistic or applied doctoral studies.
+You can complete a licentiate and a doctoral degree at Uniarts Helsinki as a third-cycle degree.
+After graduating with a master’s degree, you can apply for doctoral studies in music and specialise in research-oriented, artistic or applied doctoral studies.

 Find out more